openstack/watcher-specs/priorities/pike-priorities.rst

 Cancel Action Plan
 ------------------

-As of now Adminstrator can update the action plan state to **CANCELLED** but there is no action taken by Watcher to cancel the action plan.
+As of now Administrator can update the action plan state to **CANCELLED** but there is no action taken by Watcher to cancel the action plan.
 It only updates the action plan state to **CANCELLED**.